gazpachu/joanmira/pages/work/2009-09-16---mk-creativo/index.md

 ![](/work/mk-creativo/images/1.png)

-Iván Martínez Masó, the owner of MK Creativo, asked me to build a Wordpress website with a custom template.
-It features standard static pages with modules to subscribe to a newsletters or contact.
+Iván Martínez Masó, the owner of MK Creativo, asked me to build a WordPress website with a custom template.
+It features standard static pages with modules to subscribe to a newsletter or contact.